worldbank/template/README.md

 #### Distributing Your Project as a Python Package

 If your project uses [Python](https://python.org), it’s highly recommended to distribute it as a [package](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
-By including a `pyproject.toml` file, the packaging process becomes more streamlined.
+By including a `pyproject.toml` file, the packaging process becomes more streamlined - *trust me [things can get intense](https://imgs.xkcd.com/comics/python_environment.png)*.

 Additionally:

 ```{tip}
 - Using `pyproject.toml` future-proofs your setup by aligning with modern packaging standards.